Katherine Romans – Executive Director

 Prior to joining HCA in 2021, Sydney worked for the Texas Water Resources Institute and has experience engaging with community members to understand the challenges they face when it comes to water.
 She is eager to foster water stewardship in the Hill Country and increase awareness of water issues to protect the area’s beautifully unique springs and rivers.

-In her free time, Sydney enjoys gardening, camping and hiking with her partner and dog, Caddo.
+In her free time, Sydney enjoys gardening, camping and hiking with her dog, Caddo.

 Dawn brings over a decade of astronomy outreach and dark sky preservation experience to Hill Country Alliance as the Night Sky Program Coordinator.
 Before joining HCA, she served on the board of the Austin Astronomical Society and as a volunteer advocate for the International Dark-Sky Association.
 A dedication to education and accessibility led her to become an ambassador for the Astronomy in Chile Educator Ambassador Program and the International Astronomical Union.